olubusayodam/python-loan-analysis/README.md

 # Loan Prediction Analysis Using Python
 This project aims to predict loan approval status based on various features using Python programming language.
-It involves exploratory data analysis (EDA), data preprocessing, machine learning model building, and evaluation.
+It involves exploratory data analysis (EDA), data preprocessing, machine learning, model building, and evaluation.
 ## Overview

 The loan prediction analysis project involves the following steps: